 Architects of Clarins’ success—and of the implementation of its social commitments—during their orientation seminars, employees learn about the company’s sustainable development challenges, and Clarins’ vision of Responsible Beauty.

-Each is responsible, on a daily basis, for driving the values of this unique family group, and is proud to help develop these principles.
+Each is responsible, on a daily basis, for driving the values of this unique family, and is proud to help develop these principles.

 Christian Courtin-Clarins in the centella asiatica collection area in Madagascar.
 Purchases of this ingredient contribute to a development aid program.Christian Courtin-Clarins in the centella asiatica collection area in Madagascar.
 Purchases of this ingredient contribute to a development aid program.

-Whenever possible, The Clarins Group develops long-term partnerships consistent with fair trade practices—combining social aid and economic development with the cultivation of the plants required to create Clarins formulas.
+Whenever possible, Clarins develops long-term partnerships consistent with fair trade practices—combining social aid and economic development with the cultivation of the plants required to create Clarins formulas.